Superb-Owls/Subcription-box/README.md

 * All you need to view this project is a web browser.

 ## Usage
-* Get a monthly supply of comic books
+* Get a monthly supply of comic books without the hassle of picking them up.

 ## Contact
 * Alex Bonner (alex.c.bonner@gmail.com)